 In the 1990’s, Disney Channel officially began to air their very first originally made for tv films, starting with “Under Wraps.”
 Over the years, more originally made Disney Channel films aired including Halloweentown (has nothing to do with The Nightmare Before Christmas) starring the late Debbie Reynolds, The Even Stevens Movie with Shia LeBeouf, back when he was working on the Disney Channel show Even Stevens, before he started in Transformers, and perhaps the most overrated in my opinion is High School Musical & its sequels.

-I was 6 years old when first watched it, now that I’m older, I don’t remember much any of it, just some bits and pieces.
-I rewatched it and I’m surprised that this was the first film to take place in the year 2049.
-The reason why I wanted to review this, is because the upcoming Blade Runner 2049, takes place in that year.
+I was 6 years old when I first watched it, now that I’m older, I don’t remember much of it, just some bits and pieces.
+I rewatched it, and I’m surprised that this was the first film to take place in the year 2049.
+The reason why I wanted to review this, is because the upcoming film called Blade Runner 2049, takes place in the exact year.

 This Review contains huge SPOILERS, read at your own risk.